 How to fix MySQL high CPU usage

-Today, we’ll take a look at how we react to a MySQL high CPU situation, and what we do to prevent its recurrence.
+Today, we’ll take a look at how our Server Admins react to a MySQL high CPU situation, and what we do to prevent its recurrence.

 How to detect MySQL high CPU usage

 Very often people link high server load to high CPU usage.
 That is not always true.
-Server load can go high due to bottlenecks in any resource.
+The server load can go high due to bottlenecks in any resource.
 This can include memory, disk I/O, network or CPU.

 The top reason for MySQL induced server load is due to memory or I/O exhaustion.
-If it is CPU bottleneck, the output of top would look like this:
+If it is CPU bottleneck, the output of the top command would look like this:

 top - 8:31:15 up 23 days, 3:33, 1 user, load average: 22.31, 19.72, 25.02 Tasks: 81 total, 5 running, 76 sleeping, 0 stopped, 0 zombie Cpu(s): 87.8%us, 0.3%sy, 0.0%ni, 11.2%id, 0.0%wa, 0.2%hi, 0.5%si, 0.0%st Mem: 2975920k total, 1018219k used, 1957701k free, 287408k buffers